ksjang0515/followPortfolio-Backend/README.md

 There are ton of ways that could cause bug and it is not efficient.

-Also it would make more sense to put uid on headers
+Also it would make more sense to put uid on headers.

+Some endpoint is not included in description below, since it will not be used in prototype

-Endpoints
+User Endpoints
 =========

 ## Test Users Endpoint Connection
 ---
 Used for testing connection to users endpoint
 > GET /users/

 **Parameters:** NONE